 How is Phenadoz Supplied

-Phenadoz® (promethazine HCl) Rectal Suppositories USP are available in boxes of 12 as follows:
+Phenadoz® (promethazine HCl) Rectal Suppositories are available in boxes of 12 as follows:

 Dispense in well-closed container.

 G&W Laboratories, Inc., 111 Coolidge Street, South Plainfield, N.J.
 07080